Skip to content

 vatican

-Saint Martha’s House is located south of St. Peter’s Basilica, named after Martha of Bethany.
-The building is a guest house for clergy members, and Pope Francis has lived there since his election in 2013.
+Saint Martha’s House, named after Martha of Bethany, is located south of St. Peter’s Basilica.
+It is a guest house for clergy members, and Pope Francis has lived there since his election in 2013.

-The house consists of two adjoining five-story buildings with a modern chapel, a large dining room, a library, a conference room, 106 junior suites, 22 single rooms, and a large state apartment.
+The house comprises two adjoining five-story buildings with a modern chapel, a large dining room, a library, a conference room, 106 junior suites, 22 single rooms, and a large state apartment.

 Vatican Gardens